Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 Engagement, by a country mile.
 Particularly meaningful engagement (saves, shares, thoughtful comments, clicks to your website).
 A million followers who don’t care about your message are useless.
 A thousand engaged fans can build a business.

-How long should my videos be on TikTok?
+How long should my TikTok videos be?

 There’s no magic number, but generally shorter is better for grabbing initial attention (e.g., 15-60 seconds).
 However, if your content is compelling, users will watch longer videos.
 TikTok is experimenting with longer formats.
 Test and see what your audience responds to.